mustng/DocxReplacer/README.md

 # Word Document Placeholder Replacement Tool (DocxReplacer)

 DocxReplacer is a lightweight tool designed to automate the replacement of placeholders in Microsoft Word `.docx` templates.
-While it is tailored for generating leases, it can be used for any type of document that requires dynamic text insertion, number-to-words conversion, and customizable date formatting.
-Whether you're creating contracts, reports, or personalized letters, DocxReplacer provides an efficient and versatile solution.
+While tailored for generating leases, it is versatile enough for contracts, reports, personalized letters, and other dynamic documents.
+It supports number-to-words conversion and customizable date formatting.

 ---